 To realize any of the benefits of eTicketing means companies in the construction business have to make the move from using traditional methods of creating and managing load slips to leveraging eTicketing technology--which costs money.
 However, the investment can actually pay for itself as well as help your business in other measurable ways.
 (If you’re ready to get right into the ROI, you can skip to here.)

-Before we get into how the use of eTickets can provide quantifiable value to your organization, it’s helpful to understand the current state of eTicketing, how your team might use them, what eTickets are and how they differ from digitized load slips.
+Before we get into how the use of eTickets can provide quantifiable ROI value to your organization, it’s helpful to understand the current state of eTicketing in the construction industry, how your team might use them, what eTickets are and how they differ from digitized load slips.

 State DOTs Pave the Way for eTicketing